Pavani-3101/Visa_Status_Prediction/README.md

 ## 📝 Description

-Visa Status Processing Time Prediction is a machine learning project that analyzes historical visa application records to predict the number of days required to process a visa application.
+This project is a machine learning application that analyzes historical visa application records to predict the number of days required to process a visa application.

 Instead of predicting approval or rejection, this project focuses on estimating processing_days, helping to identify patterns and delays across visa types, applicant countries, employer regions, and seasonal trends.